Agricultural machinery industry: Agricultural machinery industry in Europe

 With a volume of 28 billion euros (2014) agricultural machinery production in the European Union (EU) represented 28 per cent of world total according to VDMA.
 Out of the EU total, the share of Germany is 27 per cent, followed by Italy (17 per cent) and France (14 per cent).
-All leading international manufacturers have several production sites on the European continent, and their products from these factories in general are destined for the high end customers who yield for efficiency and accuracy on the fields.
+All leading international manufacturers have several production sites on the European continent, and their products from these factories in general are destined for the customers who yield for efficiency and accuracy on the fields.

 The EU production of tractors was 187,000 units, correspondent to a value of 9.4 billion euros (2014).
 Outside the EU, a major production site for tractors is the Minsk Tractor Works (Belarus) with a high market share in the neighbouring countries, especially within the Commonwealth of Independent States.
 The leading countries for tractor production in the EU are Germany and Italy (with John Deere, Case New Holland, AGCO and Same Deutz-Fahr being the major brands).
 Germany is also the major place for the manufacturing of harvesting, spraying, fertilizing and seeding equipment.
 Italy and France have a primary position for soil working machines and transportation vehicles.
 The majority of the agricultural machinery companies are small and medium-sized and family owned.

 One third of the EU production is destined to markets outside the union, mainly to the Eastern European markets, but also to North America and, increasingly, to Asia.

 After a peak in 2003 and 29 billion euros of turnover, the sector experienced an economic downturn in 2014/2015.
 The strategy of the European industry is to keep its leading technological position and to diversify its market presence into the high potential regions (e.g. Asia).